Why invest in Croatia?

 HIGHLY EDUCATED, MULTILINGUAL AND COMPETENT WORKFORCE

 Croatia is a country of multilingual and highly educated workforce.
-With 128 higher education institutions, out of which 10 are universities, Croatia offers a pool of various skilled and educated workforce.
-Croatia also has the highest percentage of persons in the age group 20 to 24 who have completed at least secondary school education.
+With 130 higher education institutions, out of which 12 are universities, Croatia offers a pool of various skilled and educated workforce.
+Croatia combines an outstanding level of education with strong working culture.

 Did you know that the University of Zagreb, comprised of 34 faculties, is one of the oldest universities in this part of Europe providing education to students continuously since its establishment in 1669.

-According to the Human Development Index, Croatia ranks 46 out of 189 countries (very high human development).
+According to the Human Development Index (UNDP), Croatia ranks 37 out of 193 countries (very high human development).

 EDUCATION in numbers:

-• 8 public and 2 private universities with over 150,000 students a year; over 190,000 students in college and university programmes a year
+• 8 public and 3 private universities with over 150,000 students a year

-• 99.7% of secondary school students learn English as a foreign language
+• 93% of secondary school students learn English as a foreign language; 34% of secondary school students learn German as a foreign language

 HIGH QUALITY OF LIFE